 This is the top model in a family of four motorized treadmills from UK-based JTX Fitness.
 It’s close to what you would get in any commercial gym or health club.
 It’s a folding gym treadmill with some state-of-the-art features like an advanced Bluetooth console.

 It’s meant for high-intensity, experienced runners who are seeking the benefits of a commercial gym treadmill in their own home, or for anyone looking for the best quality when it comes to running machines.

 This machine has a commercial-grade shock system and runs up to 20kph.
 You’re getting a 20% incline level here too, fully automatic and 24 running programs.

 Comparing the Sprint family of treadmills

 As you’re probably aware, there’s a family of sprint treadmills, each offering slightly higher specs than the last and each aiming for a different home user.

-The other treadmills in this range are:
+The full family of treadmills in this range are:

 At a Glance Features